-Previous studies suggest that parcellation granularity (i.e., region size) contributes to the ability to identify individual differences (Airan et al., 2016; Finn et al., 2015).
-Therefore, we generated rs-FC using three different granularities (100, 400, and 1,000 regions) of the Schaefer parcellation scheme.
+2.2.2.2 | Whole Brain Parcellation.
+Previous studies suggest that parcellation granularity (i.e., region size) contributes to the ability to identify individual differences (Airan et al. 2016; Finn et al. 2015).
+Therefore, we generated rs-FC using three different granularities (100, 400, and 1000 regions) of the Schaefer parcellation scheme.
 The granularities represent the coarsest and finest granularities provided as well as a commonly used intermediary described by Schaefer et al. (2018) to capture fully differentiated regions.

-The Schaefer parcellation templates were used (https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal) in the Yeo 7-network version in MNI152 (MNI152NLIN6Asym) space (Grabner et al., 2006) to match the data provided by the HCP-YA.
-This parcellation scheme is based on the resting-state and task-fMRI data of 1,489 subjects.
+The Schaefer parcellation templates were used (https://github. com/ThomasYeoLab/CBIG/tree/master/stable projects/brain parcellation/Schaefer2018\LocalGlobal) in the Yeo 7-network version in MNI152 (MNI152NLIN6Asym) space (Grabner et al. 2006) to match the data provided by the HCP-YA.
+This parcellation scheme is based on the resting-state and task-fMRI data of 1489 subjects.
 Scans between subjects were aligned with surface-based registration, and cortical regions ranging from 100 to 1000 (in steps of 100) were identified with a gradient-weighted Markov Random Field model.
-The parcellation generated by this approach has been found to produce parcels containing functionally homogeneous voxel time series and with neurobiologically meaningful boundaries, i.e., they agree well with histologically defined boundaries.
+The parcellation generated by this approach has been found to produce parcels containing functionally homogeneous voxel time series and with neurobiologically meaningful boundaries, that is they agree well with histologically defined boundaries.
 The parcellation template was used to mask the voxel-wise extracted time series, assigning labels to each voxel time series.
 Subsequently, voxel time series with the same label according to the parcellation scheme were aggregated into a regional time series.
 Subcortical regions were not included in the analysis.

-Stability of individual specificity of rs-FC: Identification Accuracy & Differential Identifiability
+2.3 | Stability of Individual Specificity of rs-FC: Identification Accuracy and Differential Identifiability

-We assessed the stability of rs-FC in two ways: identification accuracy (I{acc} ; (Finn et al., 2015) and differential identifiability (I{diff} ; (Amico & Goñi, 2018).
-First, the rs-FC matrices from the different phase-encoding runs were averaged to arrive at one scan per session resulting in two rs-FC per subject (R1 and R2).
-Next, we created a $N{subject} \times N{subject}$ identifiability matrix by calculating Spearman correlations between the rs-FC of the two sessions (R1 and R2).
+We assessed the stability of rs-FC in two ways: identification accuracy ( $I{acc}$ ; Finn et al. 2015) and differential identifiability ( $I{diff}$ ; Amico and Goñi 2018).
+First, the rs-FC matrices from the different phase encoding runs were averaged to arrive at one scan per session, resulting in two rs-FC per subject (R1 and R2).
+Next, we created a $N{\rm subject} \times N{\rm subject}$ identifiability matrix by calculating Spearman correlations between the rs-FC of the two sessions (R1 and R2).
 In this identifiability matrix, the within-subject correlations are represented by the diagonal values, and the between-subject correlations are represented by off-diagonal values.
 Identification accuracy was then calculated as the proportion of subjects for whom the highest correlation value was positioned on the diagonal.
 Differential identifiability was calculated by subtracting the average between-subject correlations from the average within-subject correlations.